What are the different types of copper ore, and how are they processed? Here’s a brief primer on the subject for

-The above information provides a good overview of the types of copper ore and how they’re processed, but as all savvy investors know, more information is better.
-We suggest reading our article on world-class copper deposits to get a better understanding of how copper is found and to learn about the process of copper extraction from copper mines.
+The above information provides a good overview of the types of copper ore and how copper processing occurs, but as all savvy investors know, more information is better.
+We suggest reading our article on types of copper deposits to get a better understanding of how copper is found and to learn about the process of copper extraction from copper mines.

 This is an updated version of an article first published by the Investing News Network in 2011.